Composition series of arbitrary cardinality in modular lattices and abelian categories: Introduction

 Once establishing the definition and basic properties, Section~\ref{sec:JHS} is devoted to proving the main result of this paper.

-\begin{thm}[Theorem \ref{thm:Jordan--Holder}] Let $X$ be a weakly Jordan--H\"older--Schreier object in a skelletally small abelian category.
-Then there exists a composition series for $X$ and any two composition series for $X$ are subfactor equivalent. \end{thm}
+\begin{thm}[Theorem \ref{thm:Jordan--Holder}] \ \begin{enumerate} \item Let $\L$ be a weakly Jordan--H\"older--Schreier (complete bounded modular) lattice.
+Then there exists a prime chain in $\L$ and any two primes chains in $\mathcal{L}$ are up-down perspective.
+Moreover, the map inducing the up-down perspectivity between two given prime chains is unique. \item Let $X$ be a weakly Jordan--H\"older--Schreier object in a well-powered abelian category.
+Then there exists a composition series for $X$ and any two composition series for $X$ are subfactor equivalent. \end{enumerate} \end{thm}

 In light of this theorem, the (multi)set of composition factors associated to a (weakly) Jordan--H\"older--Schreier object $X$, denoted $\fac(X)$, is well-defined.